thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-has correspondingly diminished.[^19/1] Even if it be true that there is no determinate sovereign legislative authority in the international field, the procedure for formulating these rules of international legislation" by means of international conferences or through existing international organs is practically as settled, if not as efficient, as any State legislative procedure.
+has correspondingly diminished.[^19/1] Even if it be true that there is no determinate sovereign legislative authority in the international field, the procedure for formulating these rules of "international legislation" by means of international conferences or through existing international organs is practically as settled, if not as efficient, as any State legislative procedure.